Katie Wallace elected as new D17 senator

 Boulder creatives are bringing a petition back to the city to allocate $3.6 million of sales tax revenue to fund community arts.

-Petitioners’ initial goal was for the entire amount, which at the time funded city administrative services, to go toward the arts.
-A compromise with the city restructured the final ballot language to split the revenue evenly between the arts and city operations, and was approved by 75% of Boulder voters.
+The ballot organizer's goal was for half of the amount, which at the time funded city administrative services, to go directly toward the arts — a compromise with the city that restructured the final ballot language to split the revenue evenly between the arts and city operations, and was approved by 75% of Boulder voters.

-Petitioners hope to sway the city to move the funds from the tax used for city operations into the general fund at the next budget adjustment this spring.
+Petitioners hope to sway the city to move the funds from the tax used for city expenses into the general fund at the next budget adjustment this spring.

-“The public voted for 2A money to fund arts directly, and we are asking the city to make good on voters’ intent,” Juliette-Bird said.
+“The public voted for 2A money to fund arts directly, and we are asking the city to make good on voters’ intent,” Bird said.

-The petition is just 11 names shy of its 2,000 signature goal as of Monday, March 17 Juliette-Bird said.
+The petition is just 11 names shy of its 2,000 signature goal as of Monday, March 17 Bird said.